masterspin/iMessageWrapped/README.md

 # iMessage Wrapped Setup Guide

+**As of right now, this application only works with MacOS devices with Silicon Chips (M1, M2, M3).
+It doesn't work with Intel Chips.**

 Welcome to **iMessage Wrapped**!
 This guide provides instructions on how to set up and run the application.

 ## Description